przemek83/ping-stat/README.md

 **Input**:
 Editable fields:
-- host IP - IP of host to ping
+- Host IP: IP of host to ping,
-- timeout value - max time which ping command should wait for answer in milliseconds,
+- Timeout value: The max time for the ping command should wait for an answer in milliseconds,
-- interval value - frequency of pings in seconds.
+- Interval value: frequency of pings in seconds.

 **Output**:
 Plot with ping response statistics over time.